KastnerRG/Read_the_docs/docs/axidma.rst

 Lab: Axistream Single DMA (axis)
 ================================

-Simple streaming example
+Simple streaming example using AXI
 ************************
 In this example we learn how to use `Xilinx AXI_DMA <https://www.xilinx.com/products/intellectual-property/axi_dma.html>`_ to create streaming interfaces for and IP.